 At the end of the day, the goal of the prenatal yoga class is to create an environment of community, practicing yoga in a way that is beneficial and adaptive to you, your changing body, and your baby.
 It is also special time for you to bond with your baby in a different way throughout your pregnancy.
 It is restoring and relaxing.
 Its meant to carry you through a healthy pregnancy and set you up for a fast and easy recovery post-partum.
 Prenatal yoga is one of the best things you can do for yourself and baby in pregnancy, its a whole mind-body approach, and why doctors, doulas, and midwifes recommend it so often!

-So if you are expecting, I HIGHLY encourage you to find a prenatal class in your area.
+So if you are expecting, I HIGHLY encourage you to find a prenatal class in your area or online.
 Give at least one class.
-And if you can’t find it, ask your local studio, they should be able to find you an instructor to offer privates or has been waiting to start a class.
+I offer private and small group prenatal classes upon request if you are local to the North Dallas/Collin County area.
+And if you can’t find it in your area and online is not for you, ask your local studio, they should be able to find you an instructor to offer privates or has been waiting to start a class.

-And as always, please don’t hesitate to reach out with questions over on our contact form.
+And as always, please don’t hesitate to reach out with comments below or questions over on our contact form.